 The single item limit can be confusing.
-If your contents policy has a limit of £40,000, you might think that you can use this to cover the cost of replacing expensive items, for example a £4,000 designer dress.
+If your contents policy has a cover level of £40,000, you might think this would cover the cost of replacing expensive items, for example a £4,000 designer dress.

 But the single item limit is the amount you can claim up to for an individual item, and it's normally around £1,500 to £2,500, depending on your insurer.

-So for valuable items above the limit, tell your insurer about them to ensure they're included on your contents policy.
+So for valuable items above the limit, tell your insurer about them to ensure they're included on your certificate of insurance.